cozy/cozy-stack/docs/nextcloud.md

 ## PUT /remote/nextcloud/:account/*path

-This route can be used to create a directory on the NextCloud.
+This route can be used to create a directory, or upload a file, on the NextCloud.
+The query-string parameter `Type` should be `file` when uploading a file.

 The `:account` parameter is the identifier of the NextCloud `io.cozy.account`.